OfficeDev/open-xml-docs/docs/spreadsheet/how-to-delete-text-from-a-cell-in-a-spreadsheet.md

 ## How the sample code works

-In the following code example, you delete text from a cell in a [SpreadsheetDocument](/dotnet/api/documentformat.openxml.packaging.spreadsheetdocument) document package.
-Then, you verify if other cells within the spreadsheet document still reference the text removed from the row, and if they do not, you remove the text from the [SharedStringTablePart](/dotnet/api/documentformat.openxml.packaging.sharedstringtablepart) object by using the [Remove](/dotnet/api/documentformat.openxml.openxmlelement.remove) method.
+In the following code example, you delete text from a cell in a <xref:DocumentFormat.OpenXml.Packaging.SpreadsheetDocument> document package.
+Then, you verify if other cells within the spreadsheet document still reference the text removed from the row, and if they do not, you remove the text from the <xref:DocumentFormat.OpenXml.Packaging.SharedStringTablePart> object by using the <xref:DocumentFormat.OpenXml.OpenXmlElement.Remove*> method.
 Then you clean up the **SharedStringTablePart** object by calling the **RemoveSharedStringItem** method.

 ### [C#](#tab/cs-1)
 [!code-csharp[](../../samples/spreadsheet/delete_text_from_a_cell/cs/Program.cs#snippet1)]